9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Notice that `peekByte` and `peekChar` each make two calls to `fmap`, one of which is disguised as `(<$>)`.
 This is necessary because the type `Parse (Maybe a)` is a functor within a functor.
-We thus have to lift a function twice to \"get it into\" the inner functor.
+We thus have to lift a function twice to "get it into" the inner functor.

-Finally, we\'ll write another generic combinator, which is the `Parse` analogue of the familiar `takeWhile`: it consumes its input while its predicate returns `True`.
+Finally, we'll write another generic combinator, which is the `Parse` analogue of the familiar `takeWhile`: it consumes its input while its predicate returns `True`.